Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: Introduction

 \subsection{Structure of the article}

-In the first section, we recall some invariants and relations attendant to a $p$-adic dynamical system $(f, u)$ from \cite{Lub94}.
+In the first section, we begin by recalling some invariants and relations attendant to a $p$-adic dynamical system $(f, u)$ from \cite{Lub94}.
 Using the main theorem of \cite{Li96}, we determine the decreasing part of the Newton polygon of any iterate of $f$.
 This yields information on the roots of the iterates of $f$ and also on the periodic points of $u$.
-The situation slightly differs from \cite{Spe18} but a similar path can be followed modulo~some new adjustments and arguments.
-The second section is devoted to the recovery of the Tate module structure on the set $T_f$ attached to $(f, u)$.
-In \S\ref{S: dynamical-recovery-GL}, we mimic as in \cite{Spe18} the Galois action on $T_f$ by means of the action of the $\mathbb{Z}_p$-iterates of $u$, in order to attach a character $\chi_f \colon G_L \rightarrow \mathbb{Z}_p^\times$ to the pair $(f, u)$, where $L$ is the finite extension obtained by adjoining to $K$ the fixed points of $u$.
-In \S\ref{S: Fontaine-period-rings} and \S\ref{S: universal-consistent-ring}, we expose the material used in \S\ref{S: regularity-GL} to construct a crystalline period of $\chi_f$.
-We show that it has weight $1$.
-This property implies the existence of a formal group $H$ over $\mathcal{O}_L$ satisfying $\T_p(H) \simeq \mathbb{Z}_p(\chi_f)$.
-Although $H$ need not be latent to our dynamical system, it should be isomorphic to it.
-Therefore, we rely on $H$ as a cornerstone of our constructions.
+The situation slightly differs from the case of \cite{Spe18} but a similar path can be followed modulo some new adjustments and arguments.
+The second section is devoted to the recovery of the $p$-adic Tate module structure on the set $T_f$ attached to $(f, u)$.
+In \S\ref{S: dynamical-recovery-GL}, we mimic as in \cite{Spe18} the Galois action on $T_f$ by means of the action of the $\mathbb{Z}_p$-iterates of $u$ in order to attach a character $\chi_f \colon G_L \rightarrow \mathbb{Z}_p^\times$ to $(f, u)$, where $L$ is the finite extension obtained by adjoining to $K$ the fixed points of $u$.
+In \S\ref{S: Fontaine-period-rings} and \S\ref{S: universal-consistent-ring}, we expose the material used in \S\ref{S: regularity-GL} in order to construct a crystalline period of $\chi_f$.
+We then prove that it has weight $1$.
+These properties carry the existence of a formal group $H$ over $\mathcal{O}_L$ whose Tate module is isomorphic to $\mathbb{Z}_p(\chi_f)$.
+Although $H$ need not be latent to the dynamical system, it should be isomorphic to it.
+Thus we rely on $H$ as a cornerstone of our constructions.
 In \S\ref{S: define-Tate-module}, we begin by identifying the counterpart of $(f, u)$ in $H$.
-This allows us, in a second time, to perform a transport of structure from $\T_p(H)$ to $T_f$ and turn $T_f$ into a $\mathbb{Z}_p[G_L]$-module.
-In the third section, we move backward until we get a formal group.
-From \cite{Kis06}, we consider the associated Breuil-Kisin module in \S\ref{S: latent-Breuil-Kisin-module}, extend it into a window in \S\ref{S: latent-window} as in \cite{Kis09}, and transform it into a connected $p$-divisible group in \S\ref{S: latent-p-divisible-group} as in \cite{Zin01}.
+This allows us, in a second time, to transport the structure of $\T_p(H)$ to $T_f$ and to turn the latter into a $\mathbb{Z}_p[G_L]$-module for which $f$ is an endomorphism.
+In the third section, we move backward in explicit integral $p$-adic Hodge theory until we get a formal group.~From \cite{Kis06} we consider the associated Breuil-Kisin module in \S\ref{S: latent-Breuil-Kisin-module}, then extend it into a window as in \cite{Kis09} in \S\ref{S: latent-window}, and transform it into a connected $p$-divisible group as in \cite{Zin01} in \S\ref{S: latent-p-divisible-group}.
 At every stage, we track the behavior of $f$ on the new object, allowing us to conclude in \S\ref{S: latent-formal-group} that the formal group associated to the connected $p$-divisible group is the latent one.

 {